 - Has not entered in a criminal proceeding a plea of not guilty by reason of insanity;

-- Has not, in the five years preceding the date of application, been convicted6 of a Class A or Class B misdemeanor or disorderly conduct;
+- Has not, in the five years preceding the date of application, been convicted7 of a Class A or Class B misdemeanor, or of a disorderly conduct offense;

 - Is fully qualified under applicable federal and state law to purchase a handgun (see the section entitled Firearm Prohibitions in Texas);